sinapordanesh/DEF-Educational-Project/2_DependencyInversion/README.md

 ## **Directories changes**

-This is one of the most significant changes we made to our translation.
-A **Java** project needs an exact directory with all dependencies to remain OOP and run smoothly.
+- This is one of the most significant changes we made to our translation.
+A **Java** project by an exact directory with all dependencies can be a good practce OOP designing.
-We defined a package name for this project as ***edu.def.di*** ([package naming standards](https://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html)) and its specific directory under the ***src*** folder.
+- We defined a package name for this project as ***edu.def.di*** ([package naming standards](https://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html)) and its specific directory under the ***src*** folder.
 This package name keeps all project components connected to gather when we implement them on different ***.java*** files.
+- However, packages are not necessary, you could use a default package, or even have all classes in the same file; this is more Java best practice.
-More information about **Java’s** project directory standards is [here](https://www.ibm.com/docs/en/i/7.1?topic=topics-java-classes-packages-directories).
+- More information about **Java’s** project directory standards is [here](https://www.ibm.com/docs/en/i/7.1?topic=topics-java-classes-packages-directories).

 ## **Implementational Instruction**